smn/alexandria/README.markdown

 Alexandria provides a command line client for testing menu's with.
 It currently expects 1 single argument, an MSISDN for the connecting client as it imitates a USSD session.
 It, like the XMPP transport, does not yet provide a `--menu` option.

 Example: `./command-line-client 27761234567`

+Returning blank will end the connection and close the process.

 TODO
 ----